sen-tou/stvbyr-tech/content/blog/some-advise-for-clean-code-to-become-a-great-developer.md

 That's the key point.
 You are using ACTUAL code to describe what should happen.
 You're not using a comment that is not executed.

 Again, why is this better?

 You can now make assumptions about the code that you are using.

 If your function signature looks like this `first_array_element(arr: any[]): any` you can easily write a test for it without even looking at its code.

 This is because the function name tells you that it gives you the first element of an array.
 You can test for that.

-If the function does not work like that the function has a bug or is wrongly named.
+If the function does not work in that way, the function either has a bug or is wrongly named.

-This raises the question: Why should I use a comment to describe a functionality when I can use a proper code for it?

 Don't be afraid to capsule logic into functions.
 Even if it's one or two lines of code.

-Let's come back to the first example again You could change the expression for `increasedCounter`.
+Let's come back to the first example again.
+You could change the expression for `increasedCounter`.
 ```typescript
 // map over counters array and increase them by x
 const increasedCounters = counters.map(counter => counter + 100);